MosEisley34/streamdeck_tui/README.md

 Both forms ensure the package-relative imports resolve correctly before launching the UI.

 Use `streamdeck-tui --help` (or the module equivalent) for runtime flags such as `--config` to point to a different configuration file.
+The `--theme` option documents the currently bundled themes directly in the help text, and you can discover the same list at runtime with `streamdeck-tui --list-themes`.
 Run `pytest` to execute the test suite.

 ## Configuration